 Sales and Operations

-Jim has been leading Sales and Operations teams for over 30 years, committed to serving small and mid-sized businesses.
-Jim has worked in F500, start-up, scale and turnaround environments, as well as having owned his own small business.
-Prior to joining FiveStars, Jim co-founded Rewards21, a consumer rewards platform.
-Jim has also led teams at Kapow, AOL/Patch, Restaurant.com, Monster.com, and R.H.
+Jim has been leading sales and operations teams for over 30 years.
+Throughout that time he has been committed to serving small and mid-sized businesses.
+Jim has worked in Fortune 500, startup, scaling, and turnaround environments and owned his own small business.
+Prior to joining FiveStars, Jim co-founded Rewards21, a consumer rewards platform and led teams at Kapow, AOL/Patch, Restaurant.com, Monster.com, and R.H.
 Donnelley.
-Jim lives in Downers Grove, IL, married to his wife Diane and blessed with Daughters Alyssa and Carly (and their dog Winston).
-In his spare time, Jim likes to read and write and has published two books on leadership: Lead From The Front and Pulling Levers.
+Jim lives in Downers Grove, Illinois with his wife Diane, his two daughters Alyssa and Carly, and his dog Winston.
+In his spare time, Jim likes to read and write, and has published two books on leadership: Lead From The Front and Pulling Levers.

 Sam has 10 years of experience creating and scaling products.
 Early in his career, he built one of the first photo sharing mobile applications, sold it to Facebook, and became the product manager of Facebook Photos.
 He scaled Facebook photos to 100 billion photos uploaded by re-launching the photo viewer, photo upload interface, album interface, and launching facial recognition.
 After Facebook Photos, Sam left to start a machine learning startup, Freshplum, which was purchased by TellApart, and later Twitter.
 In his spare time, you’ll find Sam studying wine.